dorian-edwards/blog/content/developer-blog-I.md

 | Update     |   /resources/:id    |    PATCH/PUT    |        Update specific resource        |
 | Destroy    |   /resources/:id    |     DELETE      |        Delete specific resource        |

-This is what the beginning routes will look like for our posts.
+Below are our routes.
 Also note the last route which serves as a catch all.
 The server will try to match the url to our routes by order of placement in our server file.
-If it cannot match the url to any of our routes, then it will caught by our final `app.use` method and a `404` (page not found) message will be displayed.
+If it cannot match the url to any of our routes, then it will be caught by our final `app.use` method and a `404` (page not found) message will be displayed.

 ```js
 // Home Page